By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1153|Page: 1|6 min read

-“Ode to a Nightingale” begins with a soporific heaviness, an intense description of “drowsy numbness” and the “[pain]” that encroaches into this state despite its oxymoronic nature.
-This characterizes the reason as to why Keats wishes to “fade away into the forest dim” with the Nightingale, whose “singest of summer in full-throated ease” begins to represent another world for Keats, one where the despair of man-kind is unknown, where the “weariness, the fever and the fret” ceases to exist.
-With richly explicit language of dissatisfaction, Keats casts a morose mood, which reinforces his aching desire for a “beaker full of the warm South,” for “Dance and Provencal song.”
+“Ode to a Nightingale” begins with a soporific heaviness, an intense description of “drowsy numbness” and the “[pain]” that encroaches into this state despite its oxymoronic nature (Keats, 1819).
+This characterizes the reason as to why Keats wishes to “fade away into the forest dim” with the Nightingale, whose “singest of summer in full-throated ease” begins to represent another world for Keats, one where the despair of mankind is unknown, where the “weariness, the fever and the fret” ceases to exist.
+With richly explicit language of dissatisfaction, Keats casts a morose mood, which reinforces his aching desire for a “beaker full of the warm South,” for “Dance and Provençal song.”
 The South forms a geographical emblem of sanctuary from the harsh realities of winter, and Provence of France is typically associated with luxury and enjoyment of life.
 Keats longs for a “draught of vintage,” not for the sake of falling into a drunken state, but as another portal of escape, whereby he might be delivered into the world that the Nightingale occupies.
-Yet, in the fourth stanza, Keats rejects “Bacchus and his pards,” and thus rejects wine in favour of “the viewless wings of Poesy.”
-He acknowledges that the “dull brain perplexes and retards,” that analytical thought distorts what otherwise might be purely felt, but he hence reasserts his own personal will and strength to attain that state of transcendence on his own terms, through “Poesy” which represents poetry and imagination.
+Yet, in the fourth stanza, Keats rejects “Bacchus and his pards,” and thus rejects wine in favor of “the viewless wings of Poesy.”
+He acknowledges that the “dull brain perplexes and retards,” that analytical thought distorts what otherwise might be purely felt, but he hence reasserts his own personal will and strength to attain that state of transcendence on his own terms, through “Poesy,” which represents poetry and imagination.
 However, once his imagination has taken him there, he realizes that “here there is no light,” a foreshadowing for his retraction back into the light, for darkness may be seductive and “easeful” but it’s also a negation of existence, and thus, of feeling.
 Keats asserts that the darkness is “embalmed,” which has two meanings, of fragrance and a preserved corpse.
 Therein lies the irony, as although the darkness may be pleasantly presented, it is essentially an entrapment all of its own.
 The counter-movement in Keats’s sensibilities occurs, wherein he realizes that the Nightingale’s “high requiem” will be in vain if he is to die, and to thus become a “sod.”
 The poet thereby comes to the conclusion that non-existence and thus the inability to feel the bird’s ecstasy is counter-productive.
-The revery is abandoned when the Nightingale flies away, leaving the poet with an inconclusive close, the question marks enhancing the fact that the poem’s end is doubtful and unresolved.
+The reverie is abandoned when the Nightingale flies away, leaving the poet with an inconclusive close, the question marks enhancing the fact that the poem’s end is doubtful and unresolved.

 Browse our vast selection of original essay samples, each expertly formatted and styled